scalikejdbc/scalikejdbc/readme.md

 # ScalikeJDBC - A thin JDBC wrapper in Scala

-### Just write SQL and start writing applications right now
+## Just write SQL

-This library is a thin JDBC wrapper, so the usage is very simple.
+This is a thin JDBC wrapper library which just uses `java.sql.PreparedStatement` internally.

-Just use PreparedStatement, and map from ResultSet objects to Option[A] or List[A] objects by yourself.
+Users only need to write SQL and map from `java.sql.ResultSet` objects to Scala objects.

+It's very simple.

 ## sbt